by Keith Frankish

 Mind and Supermind offers a new perspective on the nature of belief and the structure of the human mind.
 Keith Frankish argues that the folk-psychological term ‘belief’ refers to two distinct types of mental state, which have different properties and support different kinds of mental explanation.
 Building on this claim, he develops a picture of the human mind as a two-level structure, consisting of a basic mind and a supermind, and shows how the resulting account sheds light on a number of puzzling phenomena and helps to vindicate folk psychology.
 Topics discussed include the function of conscious thought, the cognitive role of natural language, the relation between partial and flat-out belief, the possibility of active belief formation, and the nature of akrasia, self-deception, and first-person authority.
 This book will be valuable for philosophers, psychologists, and cognitive scientists.

-For a more detailed overview of the book, click here.
+Click this link for a more detailed overview of the book.

 List of figures